chow-sheng-yang/DBA3702/README.md

 **Done By: Chow Sheng Yang, Yin Xin Min, Andrea Lim, Pong Zi Jie**
 **Taught By: Professor Liu Qi Zhang**

 This app is a one-stop platform inclusive of an interactive dashboard designed to automate data-wrangling processeses for epidemiologists (target audience).
-As large-scaled epidemics often involve hundreds of thousands of data being updated frequently, it is inefficient for researchers to manually import, clean and visualise this data.
+As large-scaled epidemics often involve hundreds of thousands of data being updated frequently, our app aims to eradicate the inefficiency of such a manually tedious process.

 In an attempt to reflect realistic events, the base data is taken from COVID-19 cases in Singapore in 2020 along with other simulated attributes such as postal codes, addresses and coordinates.
-A package of functions is written in a separate Rmd to help researchers quickly update, clean and transform the dirty data (and any new ones) as an epidemic situation changes over time.
-Some of the techniques used include text-mining/cleaning, monte-carlo simulation, discretising and creating calculated attributes (e.g duration of symptoms).
-The useable data is stored in CSV format and imported into the UI/Server to churn out interactive charts and graphs for researchers to visualise deeper insights.
-Maps used for this project are leaflet and ggmap requested from Google Cloud APIs.
+A package of functions is written in a separate Rmd to handle any dirty data using techniques such as text-mining, monte-carlo simulations, discretising and calculating attributes.
+The UI/Server in the app then translates the useable data into visual charts for insights.
+The main page includes a leaflet and ggmap displaying the distribution of cases in Singapore, with various interactions such as filters and map themes.
+The second page displays graphical distribution of the cases using plots, gganimations and wordcloud.

+# Maps used for this project are fetched from Google Cloud APIs.

-link to view app: https://chowshengyang.shinyapps.io/Project-SA2-Group1/
+# link to view app: https://chowshengyang.shinyapps.io/Project-SA2-Group1/